-Smoking damages nearly every organ in the body.
+Smoking damages nearly every organ in the body and is bad for a person’s overall health.
 People can significantly reduce their chance of smoking-related disease by giving it up.

 Smoking is the leading preventable cause of early disease and death in the United States.
 Giving up smoking is difficult for many people, but the number of former smokers is increasing all the time.